AngelaWuGitHub/irrigation30/README.md

 pip3 install irrigation30
 ```

-If you are having a hard time getting the right package versions installed, you can set up a virtual environment like so:
+If you are having a hard time getting the right package versions installed, you can set up a virtual environment as follows:

 ##### Install with `virtualenv`
 1. `pip3 install virtualenv`